Maps reveal where rain will hit as February poised to be wettest in 258 years

 Overall, 129mm of rain – two-and-a-half times the 48mm average – will have drenched Britain by the end of the month, Met Office’s preliminary figures show, making it the wettest February in over two and a half centuries.

-Tuesday will start with any mist and fog patches clearing as a band of rain and cloud sinks from the northwest.
+A band of rain can be seen moving into the UK from the west covering Northern Ireland and parts of Scotland and the southwest by the afternoon.

-This band of rain will continue to move through the country, covering the Midlands and parts of Southwest England as the day progresses.
+This band of rain will continue to move through the country eastwards, covering the Midlands and parts of Southwest England as the day progresses.

-There are about 150 flood alerts and 55 flood warnings still in place.
+The rain will be heaviest over the western hills, the Met Office warned, with the forecast showing some regions receiving up to 4mm per hour of rainfall.

-Some regions like areas around Manchester and Glasgow can see up to 4mm per hour rainfall while others will see 0.5-2mm widely.
+Some areas in the Southwest England, Midlands and far north of Scotland can receive heavy rainfall.

 Temperatures are expected to remain in the single digits throughout the country, around the average for this time of the year.